 Once leads are nurtured to sales-ready status, the Sales team should have a detailed plan in place for contacting the leads and moving them through their sales process.
 How many times will Sales attempt to contact each lead before returning back to Marketing?
 Will contact be made by phone?
 Email?
 Don’t forget to specify the amount of time between each attempt to contact.

 7. Key Performance Indicators (KPIs)

-Key performance indicators will help you manage goal achievement, providing insight on areas of improvement and opportunities that could be leveraged.
+Key performance indicators will help you manage goal achievement, providing insights on areas of improvement and opportunities that could be leveraged.
 For Sales, consider measuring the frequency and number of attempts to contact leads.
-For Marketing, focus on conversion rates of visitors, leads, MQLs, and SQLs.
+For Marketing, focus on conversion rates of visitors, leads, MQLs and SQLs.

 You’re Not Quite Done Yet…

-Set a monthly meeting with Sales & Marketing to review progress to goal achievement and KPIs to hold both teams accountable.
+Set a monthly meeting with Sales and Marketing to review progress, goal achievements and KPIs so that both teams can be held accountable.
 It will spark great conversation on strategies to leverage opportunities and focus on areas of improvement moving forward.
 And be sure to download our comprehensive guide to preparing, building, and implementing marketing and sales alignment.
 Just click the button below.
 Before you know it, you’ll be well on your way to joining others who’ve adopted SLAs to become three times more effective!